 - Varkala — a town known for cliff-lined beaches with extraordinary views.
 It also has lively shacks and cafes and a Portuguese-era fort.

 - Kumarakom — this village on the Vembanad Lake is one of the top bird sanctuaries which is home to tons of residential and migratory birds.

 - Athirapally Waterfalls — located in the Thrissur district near the Sholayar range, this is the largest waterfall in Kerala.
 It falls into the Chalakudy River.

-- Guruvayur — home to the Guruvayur Sri Krishna Temple, when an annual elephant occurs during a religious festival.
+- Guruvayur — home to the Guruvayur Sri Krishna Temple, where an annual elephant occurs during a religious festival.
 The elephants can be found at the Punnathur Ana Kotta palace grounds.

-- Padmanabhaswamy Kshetram — located in Thiruvananthapuram, it said to be the richest temple in the world.
-You can also visit the many nearby temples nearby, such as Koyikkal Palace, Kanakakunnu Palace, Nanthancodu and more.
+- Padmanabhaswamy Kshetram — located in Thiruvananthapuram, is said to be the richest temple in the world.
+You can also visit the many nearby temples nearby, such as Koyikkal Palace, Kanakakunnu Palace, Nanthancodu, and more.

 - Edakkal Caves — a series of prehistoric caves that are home to petroglyphs that are almost 8,000 years old, that depict humans, animals, and tools.

 - Music, Art and Dance — Kerala’s cultural heritage is quite unique especially the famous Kathakali dance which features elaborate makeup and costumes, and Kalaripayattu, a traditional martial art.
 There is also Chakyarkoothu a form of comedy satire, Mohiniyattam, a 16th-century classical dance, and Theyyam, a traditional form of worship that includes dance.